 Do you struggle with chronic stomach aches or have irritable bowel syndrome (IBS)?
 Are you constantly avoiding certain foods because you think they may make you sick, but you’re unsure?
-If you haven’t heard of the FODMAP diet, it’s time to get familiar.
+If you haven’t heard of this diet, it’s time to get familiar with the FODMAP diet plan that will help you minimize stomach aches and IBS.
+Read on to find out how!

 What are FODMAPs?

 FODMAPs are a type of carb and the FODMAP diet limits carbs that are fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 Let’s break that down some more.
-The following types of carbs are FODMAPs, WebMD reported:
+The following types of carbs are FODMAPs:

 - Lactose: Dairy